Outer Banks, NC Real Estate Market

 A major attraction and national treasure, the Wild Horses of the Outer Banks, officially the state horse of North Carolina, are mustang ponies descended from those brought over by Spanish explorers over 500 years ago.

 The Outer Banks contains mostly beach houses, with beautiful views from nearly every room.
 Looking for homes for sale in the Outer Banks?
-Our Outer Banks real estate office is knowledgeable about the area and ready to help.
+Our Outer Banks real estate office and Curritck real estate office are knowledgeable about the area and ready to help.